Apostille USA

 3. Notarize Documents: If required, have the documents notarized by a certified notary public to confirm their authenticity.

 4. Translate Documents: If the documents are not in the official language of the destination country, have them translated by a professional translator.
+Certified translations are required to meet foreign acceptance standards and to ensure your documents are not rejected by the authorities abroad.

 5. Make Copies: Create duplicates of the original documents to keep for your records.